dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 grid[index].extra.xyz = result; // final output
 ```

-- We can also have a structure that will acumulate all of the light calculation for each voxel (this can be another grid).
-Each frame we will add the result to the acumulator grid.
-The image we display is formed by the acumulation color divided by how many frames we have acumulated.
-Keep in mind that we need to reset the frame counter when we move something in the world otherwise it will take a long time to see the change on the screen.
+- We can also have a structure that will accumulate all of the light calculations for each voxel (this can be another grid).
+For each frame, we will add the result to the accumulator grid.
+The image we display is formed by the accumulation color divided by how many frames we have accumulated.
+Keep in mind that we need to reset the frame counter when we move something in the world otherwise, it will take a long time to see the change on the screen.

 ```cpp
 ////....light calculations....